-E-Business Point of Contact (E-Biz POC) is an organization applicant who is responsible for the administration and management of grant activities for his or her organization.
+E-Business Point of Contact (E-Biz POC) A user registered as an organization applicant who is responsible for the administration and management of grant activities for his or her organization.
 The E-Biz POC is likely to be an organization's chief financial officer or authorizing official.
+The

-The E-Biz POC authorizes representatives of their organization to apply on behalf of the organization (see Authorized Organization Representative definition).
-There can only be one E-Biz POC per unique entity identifier (see definition of Unique Entity Identifier below).
+E-Biz POC authorizes representatives of their organization to apply on behalf of the organization (see Standard AOR and Expanded AOR).
+There can only be one E-Biz POC per DUNS Number.